WP2- Breeding, Diversification, Breeding - Thinkin Azul Comunidad Valencia

 • Action 2.10: Improvement of bivalve culture systems in all phases of the production process both in the natural environment and in hatcheries through i) the development of new microbial management processes from an ecology and (eco)systems biology approach in IMTA- RAS systems, ii) the combination of new materials with novel treatments and technologies for sanitization/disinfection of the facilities, iii) genetic improvement and iv) the implementation of population monitoring and larval recruitment systems for species of commercial interest to guarantee the supply of seed for sustainable aquaculture and shellfish production.

-• Task 2.2.1: Abundance of larval populations of tellina and clam.
+• Task 2.2.1: Abundance of larval populations of tellina and clams

-• Task 2.2.3: Assessment of the captive breeding of the clam/tellina.
+• Task 2.2.3: Assessment of captive breeding of clam/tellina.

 Objective 2.3